networkservicemesh/site/content/docs/setup/run.md

 ```

 ## Install NSM
-If you do not already have Spire on your system install Spire
+If you do not already have NSM infrastructure on your system install NSM
 ```bash
 cd examples/basic
 ```